brunonicko/basicco/README.rst

 Motivation
 ----------
-While developing Python code for Visual Effects pipelines, I found myself having to write the same boiler-plates over and over again.
+While developing Python code for Visual Effects pipelines, I found myself having to write the same boiler-plate over and over again, as well as struggling with the compatibility issues between Python 2 and 3.

+So I decided to tackle the issue at the `Base`_, literally.

 Overview
 --------